caciviclab/caciviclab.github.io/opendisclosure/README.md

 * If you are in the area, check out a [meeting.](https://groups.google.com/forum/#!forum/opencal)
 * If you are remote, then come visit us on [slack.](https://opencal.slack.com)
-* If you want to avoid the business of discussing with people, pull the repo, make some changes, and tell us about it with a github [issue.](https://github.com/opencalifornia/issues)
+* If you want to avoid the business of discussing with people - we want you!
+Pull the repo, make some changes, and tell us about it with a github [issue.](https://github.com/opencalifornia/issues)
 * Say you are a fan, who just really wants to lurk and cheer us on.
 View the [alpha.](https://caciviclab.com/disclosure)

 ## Questions?